FPGAwars/apio/docs/cmd-apio-sim.md

 - Avoid using the Verilog `$dumpfile()` function, as it can override the default name and location Apio assigns for the `.vcd` file.

 - Testbench paths must always be relative to the project directory, even when using `--project-dir`.

-- The `apio sim` command defines the `INTERACTIVE_SIM` macro, which can be used in your testbench to distinguish it from `apio test`.
-For instance, you might suppress certain errors during interactive simulation to inspect signals in GTKWave.

 - For a sample testbench that utilizes this macro, see the apio example `alhambra-ii/getting-started`.